 Do I still have a case even with all the consequences of the Coronavirus/Covid 19 crisis?

 Yes.
 Coronavirus/Covid 19 has no effect on the underlying merits of your case.
-If someone else negligently caused you to suffer a personal injury, nothing about the virus outbreak changes the laws pertaining to the liability and financial responsibility of the at-fault party or parties for the various damages you have suffered, such as lost wages/lost earnings, pain and suffering and related medical costs.
-Steps taken by the state government to protect citizens from exposure and spread of the virus have resulted in a number of potential delays to some cases (for example, the New York State court system is temporarily closed, so trials are not currently going forward); but these delays will not have any impact on the strength of your case.
-Our law firm will continue to move those cases where a settlement is appropriate toward such a resolution while the courts remain temporarily closed.
-When the courts do re-open, the strength of every case that proceeds through the pre-trial litigation process and through the trial process will be unaffected by the delay.
+If someone else negligently caused you to suffer a personal injury, nothing about the virus outbreak changes the laws pertaining to the liability and financial responsibility of the at-fault party or parties for the various damages you have suffered, such as lost wages/lost earnings, pain, and suffering and related medical costs.
+Steps taken by the state government to protect citizens from exposure and spread of the virus have resulted in a number of potential delays to some cases (for example, the New York State court system had been temporarily closed for a period of time but as of mid-August 2020, depending upon the particular county, courts are open to varying degrees, and court administrators are working toward the goal of resuming all functions, including trials); but these delays will not have any impact on the strength of your case.
+Our law firm will continue to move those cases where a settlement is appropriate toward such a resolution.
+When the courts do fully re-open, the strength of every case that proceeds through the pre-trial litigation process and through the trial process will be unaffected by the delay.

 Are you still working on my case? / Is your firm open for business?

 Yes.
 Friedman & Simon LLP Injury Lawyers continues to work on every single client case.

 Yes.
 Friedman & Simon LLP Injury Lawyers is open for business.